th0r88/openbsd-router/README.md

 ### Firewall rules:

 - WAN has no access from outside (you can't ping or SSH into a router)
-- LAN can access all VLANs and internet
+- LAN can access all VLANs and the internet
-- VLAN 10 can access all VLANs, LAN and internet
+- VLAN 10 can access all VLANs, LAN, and internet
-- VLAN 20 subnet is 10.20.0.0/24 can access VLAN 42, VLAN 50 and internet
+- VLAN 20 subnet is 10.20.0.0/24 and can access VLAN 42, VLAN 50, and the internet
-- VLAN 30 can access all VLANs, LAN and internet
+- VLAN 30 can access all VLANs, LAN, and internet
-- VLAN 40 can access all VLANs, LAN and internet
+- VLAN 40 can access all VLANs, LAN, and internet
-- VLAN 41 can't access no VLANs only internet
+- VLAN 41 can't access any VLANs only the internet
-- VLAN 42 can't access no VLANs only internet
+- VLAN 42 can't access any VLANs only the internet
-- VLAN 50 can't access no VLANs or internet
+- VLAN 50 can't access any VLANs or the internet
-- VLAN 60 can't access no VLANs or internet
+- VLAN 60 can't access any VLANs or the internet
-- VLAN 70 can't access no VLANs only internet
+- VLAN 70 can't access any VLANs only the internet
 - Open port 32400 to be reached from the internet to local IP 10.20.0.11

 ## Guide

 ### 1. [Install OpenBSD](https://www.openbsdhandbook.com/installation/) to your hardware of choice.
-I suggest skipping installing following sets (not needed for router and firewall):
+I suggest skipping installing the following sets (not needed for router and firewall):

 ```[X] bsd           [ ] comp7X.tgz    [ ] xbase7X.tgz   [ ] xserv7X.tgz
     [X] bsd.rd        [X] man7X.tgz     [ ] xshare7X.tgz